kjakman/afr-lib/README.md

 ## Views
-Smarty template files defined in afr/pages, can be overwritten per site
+Smarty template files defined in afr/pages, can be overwritten per site in the App directory

 `afr/pages/base`: base views